- Reference Number: HEY576/2026

 Introduction

 This leaflet has been produced to give you general information about your treatment.
 Most of your questions should be answered by this leaflet.
-It is not meant to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not meant to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-Western medical acupuncture is a therapeutic treatment involving the insertion of fine, sterile needles, which was adapted from Chinese acupuncture and uses current knowledge of anatomy, physiology and pathology as well as evidence based practice.
-Hull University Teaching Hospitals acupuncture service combines both western medical and Chinese acupuncture.
+Western medical acupuncture is a therapeutic treatment involving the insertion of fine, sterile needles, which was adapted from Chinese acupuncture and uses current knowledge of anatomy, physiology and pathology as well as evidence-based practice.
+NHS Humber Health Partnership Hospitals acupuncture service combines both western medical and Chinese acupuncture.

 Acupuncture will be performed by nurses that have undertaken special training.